robincarnahan/Test-Repo/howto.md

   git [tab] or cf [tab]
   ```

+**PRO TIP:** to avoid typos, just type the first few letters of your file and then hit *tab* and it fills in the rest of the word!

 ## Creating content in Atom
   **PRO TIP:** to access Atom emojis type control/command/space and 💥  they appear